CaraMcAvinchey/the-puzzle-exchange/README.md

 ## Project Overview
 - The Puzzle Exchange is a website that hopes to connect people who enjoy the simple pleasure of building a puzzle with friends and wish to exchange the sets they are no longer building with something new.
 - Each month members meet up at a local coffee shop in Cape Town, South Africa and exchange their puzzle sets with each other to take home or simply meetup and join in on a puzzle build for the afternoon.
-- Puzzle Club is useful for anyone looking to socialise, relax and enjoy a cup of coffee whilst enjoying a hobby together.
+- This group is useful for anyone looking to socialise, relax and enjoy a hobby they have in common together.
-- The users of this website will be able to find all the information they need about the group to join the exchange club including monthly meet up times, locations and a sign up form.
+- The users of this website will be able to find all the information they need to join the exchange club including monthly meet up times, locations and a sign up form.

 [Deployed URL](https://caramcavinchey.github.io/the-puzzle-exchange/)